 Rosehips are often combined with Hibiscus leaves making a red-coloured tea rich in vitamin C.

 Rosemary herb tea is mood-elevating and energising, sending blood to the brain, aiding memory and healing liverish headaches.
 It should be used sparingly if one suffers from very high blood pressure.

 Sage tea is strong and not very pleasant-tasting but can be very effective in reducing the heavy perspiration of night sweats.
 It contains oestrogenic steroidal compounds.

 Sarsaparilla is said to promote energy and healthy skin.

 Slippery elm has properties that help relieve stomach cramps and other gastrointestinal problems.

-If you are interested in taking herbal tea for medicinal purposes, make sure you familiarise yourself with the composition of your herbal tea remedy mixture.
-Most herbal remedies are safe, always check with your health practitioner to ensure that the herbs you are consuming are appropriate for your health status and do not cause a problem with your prescription medication.
+If you are interested in taking herbal tea for medicinal purposes, make sure you familiarise yourself with the composition of the mixture.
+Most herbal teas are safe, but if you have concerns, please check with your health practitioner to ensure that the herbs you are consuming are appropriate for your health status and do not cause a problem with your prescription medication.